 - Only if you are active with your hands (opening/closing/squeezing) and feet (heel/toe roll) will they act as pumps, aiding venous return and boosting circulation.

 - ‘Leaning’ as you walk switches on your deep stabilising muscles and helps those who have a sore lower back or poor balance.

 If you tend to Nordic walk solo why not drop back in to one our groups every now and then for a refresher on technique?
 We’d love to see you!
-It’s surprisingly easy to pick up bad habits - I do not sit on my technical laurels here – I have an annual refresher with a National Coach to keep me on my toes and I always benefit from it.
+It’s surprisingly easy to pick up bad habits – we do not sit on our technical laurels here – we have annual refreshers with a National Coach to keep us on our toes and we always benefit from it.

 So keep working on that technique and your total body fitness will be richly rewarded.